Argentina seeks to reassure markets after peso crisis - Journal du Cameroun

 That led Argentina to ask for IMF assistance to help it face mounting inflation, budget deficits and a weakening currency — an unpopular move in a country in which many associate the financial institution with painful memories of past economic and social crises.

-“We are working to normalize the exchange market and smooth the fluctuations we have seen in the last few days, always based on the currency floatation program,” said Dujovne.
+“We are working to normalize the exchange market and smooth the fluctuations we have seen in the last few days, always based on the currency flotation program,” said Dujovne.